 Everyone loved her costume.
 We love being original.
 The idea all started with my 6 year old granddaughter wanting to be a haunted house.
 It was easy for her to get around for as big as it was.
 It took a couple weeks to get it all together but was so much fun and everyone at the local Halloween party in our town loved it.
 So many people were taking pictures and asking how we did it.
 She won first prize at the party (a bag of candy and a first place ribbon).
 When trick or treating with it on, she was easily seen at night with the flashing lights and music.
 Her only complaint was that everyone was stopping and admiring her costume so much and looking over all the detail and she was missing out on getting to more houses for candy.

-I submitted a link to a smilebox video I had made.
-I hope you can open it.
-It did work in Google Chrome.
-It has a few videos in the link of her costume as well as other pictures.
 Thanks, I love how you have this contest opened up to be able to submit more than one picture and videos as most costumes need more than one picture to capture the creative looks of costumes.